 Our main focus is the post-war models, where our members have a wealth of experience.

 The club is based in Sydney, with active branches in the

 Shoalhaven/Illawarra, Central Coast, Newcastle and Mid-North Coast regions.

 The club produces a newsletter, the BSA Banter, to keep all members up to date with Club activities.

 Vintage motorcycle plates

-The club has vintage motorcycle plates available to members under the NSW Roads and Maritime Service’s Vintage vehicle conditional registration scheme.
+The club has vintage motorcycle registration available to members under the NSW Roads and Maritime Service’s Vintage vehicle conditional registration scheme.
 Members’ BSAs over 30 years old are eligible.

 The Club maintains an extensive library of technical documentation, brochures and material related to BSA bikes, and is open to members at no charge.
 For access to the library please contact the Club Librarian.
 Contact the Club Secretary (email provided in page-header above) for details.